Masalane/Personal-website/README.md

     4. Application host - Microsoft Azure
         Microsoft azure integrates well with Travis CI.
-It also has a free trial version which allows one to host their application for a fairly number of days.
+It also has a free trial version which allows one to host their application for a fairly reasonable number of days.

     5. Data Storage System - JSON file
         The microservice makes use of a JSON file as a storage system.
 This was influenced the simplicity associated